mendersoftware/mender-docs/09.Add-ons/50.Remote-Terminal/docs.md

-All you need is [mender-connect](../../10.Downloads/docs.md#remote-terminal-add-on) configured and running alongside the Mender Client, and you can get a live terminal where you can freely type commands.
+All you need is [mender-connect](../../10.Downloads/docs.md#remote-terminal-add-on) configured and running alongside the Mender-auth, and you can get a live terminal where you can freely type commands.

 ![connected-termainl](connected-remote-terminal.png)